What’s a credit score and how to improve it

 How do I know which credit report my lender will look at?

-Lenders can choose to look at your credit files from any of the three credit reference agencies.
+Lenders can choose to look at your credit files from any of the four credit reference agencies.
 Most large lenders will have agreements with more than one agency – but it’s unlikely you’ll be able to find out who this is.

 Credit reference agencies used to charge people to see their credit files – but now you can see them for free.